Over 1 million empty homes in England.

 -

 These are homes that are empty and unfurnished but haven’t been that way for longer than 6 months.
 These may well become long-term empties soon.
-As at October 2025, these numbered nearly 240,000.
+Some of these will be unsold newbuild homes.
+As at October 2025, homes that are empty but have not yet been empty six months numbered nearly 240,000.

 -